jddcef/Tuning-Windows-10-for-old-slow-laptops/Tuning Windows 10 for Slow Machines.md

 ### 2. Install Other OS or Upgrade Hardware

 You may install Windows 7, lightweight Linux (e.g. [Lubuntu](https://lubuntu.me), [LXLE](http://lxle.net), [Linux Mint: Xfce Edition](https://www.linuxmint.com)), [CloudReady](https://www.neverware.com) or Android for PC (not stable yet, [RemixOS](http://www.jide.com/remixos), [PhoenixOS](http://www.phoenixos.com), [Android-x86](http://android-x86.org)).
 Or you may add more RAM, switch to SSD, upgrade other hardware or buy a new notebook.
+An SSD instead of HDD, as well as more RAM, makes the biggest difference to performance.

 # Sources